 I didn’t know what to say.
 I had shot myself in my own foot.
 A self-proclaimed feminist, I had been underselling myself for months to everyone around me without even noticing.
 Why did I do that?
 Do I always do that?!

 In her book, Sandberg references a study about job applications.
 A man and a woman see the job requirements, and a woman will refuse to apply unless she meets 100% of them.
 A man, however, will apply even if he only meets 60% of the essential requirements.

 Why do you think there are barely any women in high-powered positions?
 If even feminists like myself undersell themselves to everyone around them, how can we be expected to be leaders, managers, and CEOs?
 How can you get the job if you don’t even apply?
 How can you get the raise if you don’t think you deserve it?

 The worst part is, I’m not even that bad!
 I negotiated my salary before I took my college counseling job, and I managed to get a raise after just three months without even asking for it.
 I’m a strong girl, and I’m confident enough in myself to demand what I deserve.

 Even in my travel blog, I’m becoming very confident.
-I had no problem handing my media kit out to companies at TBEX.
+I had no problem handing my media kit out to companies at my recent travel blogging conference TBEX.
 Last weekend I met with two potential clients who are interested in long-term partnerships with me.
 I demand high prices for sponsored posts and content.
 Just a few weeks ago a guy sent me a nasty email saying my blog wasn’t good enough for the prices I set!
 (I chose not to dignify it with a response).

 I’m fairly confident and secure.